nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - smoothen title bar changes
 - fix 'resolve issues' button
 - fix game scanner canceling

+### Completed
+- ~~bug: quit the app with one of the other categories selected, then relaunch and select the library, the sidebar is blank. also, quit the app with homebrew selected, relaunch and select the library (it will be blank) but also switch back to homebrew and then it will also be blank.~~ 6b68879224f0fd89beda8e19a3c7895b6878bd9e
+- ~~use one of those fancy special effects views in the sidebar~~ b5072f2d90a75bc531e019c50dfb131c2369bb7c
 - ~~animate showing / hiding screenshots, featured games, save states~~ 91e4da8ebd944c3089da5c666c3bc4f8cd937156 && 0460901683a89d67848beecfa10dc2c3bdb2c4c8
 - ~~fix grid view drop indicator (extends below titlebar)~~ 3c909cae210e1fe97d55278131210f4c21f2b121
 - ~~fix sidebar drop indicator (also extends below titlebar)~~ _cannot replicate - clobber_